Reviews|March 1, 2026|Francis

 4. Lose It! - best free calorie counter

 Lose It! does not try to be everything.
 It is a calorie counter, and a good one.
-The interface is cleaner than MyFitnessPal, the free tier is more generous, and the snap-to-track photo feature has gotten surprisingly accurate.
+The interface is cleaner than MyFitnessPal, the free version is more generous, and the snap-to-track photo feature has gotten surprisingly accurate.

 Where it falls short is depth.
 If you care about micronutrients or want coaching, you will outgrow it.
 But if you just want a simple, no-nonsense calorie budget with a decent food database, Lose It! is hard to beat on value.